 Every child needs a role model in their life.

 Though undeniably useful, tumble dryers draw an awful lot of energy when in use – roughly 4.5 kWh per cycle.
 This costs the average tumble dryer owner 4p per cycle.
 Depending on how much you use your tumble dryer, the costs certainly add up.

 What’s more shocking, however, is the impact that tumble dryers have on the environment.
-One tumble dryer emits 432kg of carbon dioxide a year, which is more than a tree in the UK can absorb over the course of the first 50 years of its lifespan.
+One tumble dryer emits between 51 to 159 kg CO2 each year, which is more than a tree in the UK can absorb over the course of the first 50 years of its lifespan.